User Experience

 Additionally, the growing reliance on mHealth apps for patient engagement has introduced a new layer of usability challenges.
 These tools must be designed to accommodate diverse patient populations with varying levels of digital literacy.
 If not carefully designed, such apps can exclude vulnerable groups, including elderly patients or those with limited access to technology, further widening health disparities.

-Finally, as telemedicine becomes more prevalent, ensuring the usability of virtual care platforms is essential.
+As telemedicine becomes more common, it is crucial to ensure that virtual care platforms are user-friendly.
 Technical issues, complicated interfaces, and poor communication tools can lead to subpar patient experiences, negatively impacting the quality of care delivered remotely.

 The Importance of Usability and UX in Health Information Technology